ugoiannacchero/bfg_master_unimi/Python/README.md

-Python exercises on dataset exploration
+Python exercises on some Kaggle's dataset exploration